 - Increasing responsibilities

 - Emotional effects of life when older

 - Body image

 - The role media plays in messages children receive

 - Changes that puberty brings

-- Impact on close relationships
+- · Impact on close relationships

-- Review of middle school
+- Review primary school

-- Prepare for senior school or Year 7 & 8

-- DfE requirements for high-quality teaching in financial education or careers, which complements the national curriculum where appropriate and meets the ambition of the Careers Strategy (Foreword: Relationships education, Relationships and sex education, and Health education; DfE) - How to ask for advice or help for themselves or others, and to keep trying until they are heard. - That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations - Where and how to seek support, including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing
+- · The importance of self-respect and how this links to their own happiness - DfE requirements for high-quality teaching in financial education or careers, which complements the national curriculum where appropriate and meets the ambition of the Careers Strategy (Foreword: Relationships education, Relationships and sex education, and Health education; DfE) - How to ask for advice or help for themselves or others, and to keep trying until they are heard. - That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations - Where and how to seek support, including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing